Gas-laden truck set afire, three stabbed, one dead in Australia terror attack

 Islamic State claimed responsibility for the attack, without providing any evidence.

 The utility truck carrying barbecue gas cylinders burned on busy Bourke Street just before the evening rush hour as the driver stabbed bystanders and attacked police.
+(For map click here: tmsnrt.rs/2Qu5stX)

 The cylinders did not explode and the fire was put out in 10 minutes, by which point the attack was over.

-“We are still trying to piece together whether the vehicle was lit then he got out the car or whether he got out the car and then the vehicle took flame,” Victoria Police Commissioner Graham Ashton told reporters.
+“We are still trying to piece together whether the vehicle was lit, then he got out the car or whether he got out of the car and then the vehicle took flame,” Victoria Police Commissioner Graham Ashton told reporters.

 Video posted to Twitter and broadcast on television showed the man swinging a knife at two police officers, while his truck burned in the background.